AdobeDocs/campaign-classic.en/help/delivery/using/formatting.md

 1. You may then use this content template in your deliveries.

-   For more on this, refer to [Use a content template](../../delivery/using/using-a-content-template.md).
+   For more on this, refer to [Using a content template](../../delivery/using/using-a-content-template.md).

 ## XSL Stylesheets {#xsl-stylesheets}